the-valluvarsploit/the-valluvarsploit.github.io/_tabs/about.md

 This is ValluvarSploit.
 I am an aspirant Ethical HACKer, Security RESEARCHer, Bug Bounty HUNTer, Penetration TESTer, OSINTer, and CTF PLAYer.
 I used to solve challenges on Hackthebox, Tryhackme, Pentesterlab and Portswigger Academy.

-On this blog, I will publish write-ups on CTF and other challenges, Bug bounty reports, Hacking concepts, and Hacking Tool cheatsheets.
+On this blog, I will publish write-ups about my Bug bounty reports and walkthroughs on CTF challenges, Tryhackme, and Hackthebox labs.

 I hope you will enjoy my post.